How to Create Backfillable Qualitative Questions

 Before you can create backfillable qualitative questions, make sure all of the following are in place:

-• QQ Backfills feature is enabled for your account — Ask your Qvasa account manager to enable the QQ Backfills feature on your account.
-This is a one-time setup step.
+AI Question Creation is enabled for your account — Ask your Qvasa account manager to enable AI Question Creation on your account.
+This is a one-time setup step, and it is required for the Enable for Backfill option.

-Note: If any of these prerequisites are missing, the buttons to create backfillable questions will simply not appear on the AI Analysis page.
-You will not see an error message.
-If you do not see the "Create" buttons described in Step 1, check with your account admin or Qvasa account manager to verify that all prerequisites are met.
+Note: If you do not have permission to create questions, the + Create Question button simply will not appear on the AI Analysis page — you will not see an error message.
+Similarly, if AI Question Creation is not enabled for your account, the Enable for Backfill option will not appear.
+If something you expect to see is missing, check with your account admin or Qvasa account manager to verify that all prerequisites are met.

 Planning Tips